quinvit/taxi-predictive-engine/abstract.md

 --Specification
 --Predict each t minutes
---Query which position that "has high booking rate > m in the past --at current time (around p minutes)" and 2."less available taxis < n" --1. high booking rate >= 5 same week day & same time (near p minutes) in the past --2. less available taxis <= 2 at that area within 1km radius --3. notify taxis within 5km radius
+--Query which position that "has high booking rate > m in the past --at current time (around p minutes)" and "less available taxis < n" --1. high booking rate >= 5 same week day & same time (near p minutes) in the past --2. less available taxis <= 2 at that area within 1km radius --3. notify taxis within 5km radius